Perly Consulting │ Beck Eco

 CURRENT LANDSCAPE

-Zendesk, IBM Watson Assistant, Google Cloud, AWS Comprehend, and NICE all ship production intent detection and sentiment analysis, with Zendesk refining its Intelligent Triage feature through early 2026 to address overlapping-intent accuracy problems.
+Zendesk, IBM Watson Assistant, Google Cloud, AWS Comprehend, and NICE all ship production intent detection and sentiment analysis.
+As of June 2026, Zendesk has shifted its intelligent triage terminology from "Intents" to "Topics" with custom topic suggestions, saving sentiment and language detection directly to standard ticket fields—signaling product maturity focused on accuracy refinement.
 Deployments that reach production show compelling returns.
-Fin AI reports greater than 98% accuracy on escalation routing; AssemblyAI cut first-response time from 15 minutes to 23 seconds with 50% automated resolution; Grove Collaborative reduced ticket volume by over 80% through intent-based routing.
+Fin AI reports greater than 98% accuracy on escalation routing; AssemblyAI cut first-response time from 15 minutes to 23 seconds with 50% automated resolution; Grove Collaborative reduced ticket volume by over 80% through intent-based routing; Coforge's RAG-based system achieved 30–50% faster resolution in banking/insurance production environments.
 The sentiment analytics market reached $5.71B in 2025, and 82% of senior leaders report investing in AI-powered customer service tools.

 Getting there remains hard.
 RAND and Gartner data indicate 88% of AI agent pilots never advance past proof-of-concept, with integration costs running $140K-$350K and timelines stretching to four to six months.
 OpenAI's own research frames this as a "capability overhang" — the technology is ready, but most organisations lack the execution frameworks to use it.
-Technical limitations compound the organisational ones: single-label routing fails when tickets carry stacked intents, accuracy metrics often miss real containment and task-success signals, and at least one vendor (Syncro) has already deprecated its AI ticket classification feature.
-An Intercom survey of 2,400 support professionals found 77% say AI meets or exceeds expectations, yet only 10% have reached mature deployment — a ratio that captures where this practice actually stands.
+Technical limitations compound the organisational ones: single-label routing fails when tickets carry stacked intents, automation hits hard limits on entry tractability (the customer's emotional and trust state), and indirect language patterns that humans navigate naturally.
+Practitioner assessments document that current systems struggle with the long tail of emotionally complex support cases—ticket intelligence works reliably for routine queries (password resets, status checks) but frequently fails on frustrated customers requiring empathy, relationship repair, or nuanced policy interpretation.
+An Intercom survey of 2,400 support professionals found 77% say AI meets or exceeds expectations, yet only 10% have reached mature deployment—a ratio that captures where this practice actually stands.

 TIER HISTORY